sjsoad/CustomNavigation/README.md

 If you want to create custom push/pop navigation you should use NavigationController class for navigation controller object.
 This class already implements everything we need.
 In case you already have your custom navigation controller, make sure it inherits from NavigationController class from this pod.

-`let navigationController = NavigationController(rootViewController: YourViewController)`
+`let navigationController = DefaultNavigationController(rootViewController: YourViewController)`
 `window?.rootViewController = navigationController`

 If you want to add interaction(when navigation controller recognizes right swipe gesture to perform back action) to navigation controller, you can do next: